Fundraising Idea: Recycle Electronics For Cash

 How to prepare:

 Any electronics that contain personal information, like cell phones, hard drives and computers, should have all their data erased.
 Cell phones should also have their SIM cards removed.
 Remove ink cartridges from non-working printers and recycle them separately.

 Local recyclers will issue a check to cash once your items have been sent to them and weighed.
 Find out how to estimate the weight of donated recyclables as you’re collecting them, so you can estimate your fundraising income before the check arrives.

 Online recyclers have different options when it comes to paying you, which don’t always include cash.
-We’ve found that currently only Gazelle and Funding Factory offer cash payments, all other online recycling programs offer gift cards or credit to their online stores.
+We’ve found that currently only Gazelle offers cash payments, while all other online recycling programs offer gift cards or credit to their online stores.

 This may not be a problem, unless you’re raising funds for building renovations or an individual’s healthcare costs for example.
 All trade-in programs we’ve checked that do not pay cash, issue gift cards that can be used at stores that are selling electronics equipment like computers, printers etc. If you choose to receive gift cards through Amazon’s program you’ll be able to use them to shop on Amazon.com which sells just about anything you can imagine, including books and teaching materials.

 Companies that take used electronics in working condition either resell them through channels like eBay, Amazon, or wholesalers, or send unusable items off to recyclers who will properly dispose of them.

 If you have items that won’t be accepted by the program you’ve signed up with, you can check with Gazelle’s recycler network for places that will take them.